LTUC/amman-dotnet-401d2/Curriculum/Class05/README.md

 #### Single Inheritance
 When you do single inheritance, you are only passing on one class's behavior onto a derived class.
 This is the most common type of inheritance amongst programming languages.
-(C# and Java only support single inheritance)
+(C# only support single inheritance)

-#### Inheritance vs Composition

 ### Abstraction

-in C#/Jave OOP - Abstract classes are not supposed to be instantiated.
+in OOP - Abstract classes are not supposed to be instantiated.
 They are only supposed to be used as a template that can be derived further down for more clarity.

 ### Polymorphism